cudoventures/cudos-docs/docs/learn/concepts/cryptography.md

 3. **Non-repudiation** - The signer cannot deny signing the document after the signature is created.
 Anyone can verify the digital signature by computing a hash of the data and checking whether the decryption of the digital signature results in the same hash.

-CUDOS uses the [**ECDSA Elliptic Curve Digital Signature scheme**](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
+ASI Alliance uses the [**ECDSA Elliptic Curve Digital Signature scheme**](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
 This is a cryptographically secure digital signature scheme based on elliptic-curve cryptography.

 * The elliptic curve is `sepc2561k`
 * The **private key** for signing messages is a random integer within the curve key length.